OSRSB/OsrsBot/README.md

 To run you'll need to modify your program arguments to the following depending on how you wish it to run:

 --bot-runelite
-This runs the bot, it uses the RuneLite interface
+This runs the API, it uses the RuneLite interface

 --runelite
-This runs the bot in RuneLite stock form.
+This runs the API in RuneLite stock form.
 It has no additions from RSB and behaves normally.

 --ea
 This enables assertions, it should never be used with bot mode.
 It does need to be enabled for base RuneLite to use --developer-mode

 --developer-mode
-Enables the developer features in RuneLite stock and RuneLite bot modes.
+Enables the developer features in RuneLite stock and RuneLite API modes.

 VM args:
 -debug